 - What is the meaning behind the story?
 This is usually an abstract result of his actions.
 Example: My story says that when the system fails a person who has lost everything, he will find out how far he is prepared to go.

-- What is the theme?
+- What is the lesson?
 This is a statement about the human condition.
 Example: People with nothing to lose are dangerous.

 Lajos Egri gives this simple formula to develop a theme.